14 days to go.

 Malaria isn’t a virus like I first thought, but a parasite by the name of Plasmodium spp. (there are 4 types).
 It spreads via the blood, and attacks the integrity of your own red blood cells multiplying and destroying, essentially.
 Sounds brutal.
 I have no intention of experiencing ANY of this mind you.

-This book is a God send.
-Well human send actually.
-It’s extremely well researched, well-referenced, and easy to navigate.
+This book ‘Herbal Antivirals’ is a Godsend.
+Well human-send actually.
+It’s extremely well researched, well-referenced, and easy to navigate companion for any herbal medicine practitioner or enthusiast.
 I use it and it’s partner ‘Herbal Antibiotics’ often as they explore, in detail, verified information around plants specific to a strain of bacteria or virus, breaking down into the constituents of plants and their actions.
+A must have natural medicine guide.

-Isatis tinctoria from the Brassicaceae family is a broad spectrum anti-viral, directly virucidal, inhibits viral replication, inhibits virus attachment to cells, potentiates the effectiveness of viral vaccines, is immune stimulating, anti-parasitic and anti-inflammatory.
+Isatis tinctoria from the Brassicaceae family is a broad spectrum antiviral, directly virucidal, inhibits viral replication, inhibits virus attachment to cells, potentiates the effectiveness of viral vaccines, is immune stimulating, anti-parasitic and anti-inflammatory.
 It is the chemical component Tryptanthrin that is potently anti-parasitic against malaria.
-From its actions it appears to be safe with Iboga.
+From its actions it appears to be safe with Iboga as a herbal medicine.

 Interestingly Elderberries (Sambucus nigra) have been shown to exasperate malaria by potentially activating Th1 cytokines.
 AVOID!